- My hourly fee is $180 (online/phone) $220 (face-to-face)

-- I accept all major credit cards, personal checks, cash, and paypal.
+- I accept all major credit cards, cash, and paypal.

-- Sessions are conducted via web or phone, including Breakthrough and Skype*
+- Sessions may be conducted via web or phone, including Breakthrough and Skype* Read for more information about online therapy and counseling.

-- Billing insurance is available but insurance clients *Please read: IMPORTANT
+- I no longer bill insurance *Please read: IMPORTANT

 I currently see clients in :